Chart Color Schemes

 Loftus is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Loftus's dwelling structures, as per the latest Census evaluation, consisted of 88.1% houses and 12.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is in contrast to Sydney metro's composition which was 55.9% houses and 44.1% other dwellings.
-Home ownership in Loftus stood at 43.8%, with the remaining dwellings either mortgaged (44.5%) or rented (11.7%).
-The median monthly mortgage repayment in Loftus was $2,600, surpassing Sydney metro's average of $2,427.
-The median weekly rent figure for Loftus was recorded at $550, compared to Sydney metro's $470.
-Nationally, Loftus's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+As of the latest Census, Loftus had 88.1% houses and 12.0% other dwellings, compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Loftus stood at 43.8%, with mortgaged dwellings at 44.5% and rented ones at 11.7%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's $2,427.
+Median weekly rent in Loftus was $550, compared to Sydney metro's $470.
+Nationally, Loftus's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing